impact on life - healthcare publishing

 If you find you have a problem with your eyes and you need treatment and/or an operation, you can request to be treated at a private hospital or dedicated eye clinic.
 This can offer greater continuity of care as the same consultant who attended your diagnosis will usually treat you.
 People often choose private eye surgery because a greater range of artificial lenses and technologically advanced equipment may be available for your treatment when compared to the NHS.

-By specializing in eyes only, dedicated eye clinics aim to minimize exposure to MRSA and other hospital-acquired infections.
+By specialising in eyes only, dedicated eye clinics aim to minimize exposure to MRSA and other hospital-acquired infections.
 Waiting lists are typically much shorter for private treatment.

 Common serious eye problems